 “If you want to go fast, go alone.
 If you want to go far, go together” – African Proverb

-As Program Manager for CTNext, Jessica is responsible for managing grant and non-financial initiatives targeted at supporting entrepreneurial growth in the State of Connecticut.
-She oversees the execution of all small business programming including CTNext Partnerships, the Entrepreneur Innovation Awards (EIAs), Growth Company Grants, Technology Talent Bridge Internships as well as the Small Business Innovation and Research program.
-Jessica also plays an instrumental role supporting two of CTNext’s more significant programs – Innovation Places and the Higher Education Initiative.
-On a daily basis, Jessica works with business executives, mentors and professionals across the state to grow the CTNext partner network and secure support for all CTNext programs.
+Jessica is responsible for managing grant and non-financial initiatives targeted at supporting entrepreneurial growth in the State of Connecticut.
+She oversees all CTNext programs, shaping the direction and impact of current and new initiatives, as well as developing and managing organizational strategy, budgeting, compliance, and administration to name a few.
+On a daily basis, Jessica works with business executives, mentors and professionals across the state to grow the CTNext network and secure support for all CTNext programs.

 Jessica is also a key member of the management team for VentureClash, a new international venture capital competition managed by Connecticut Innovations, the leading source of financing for in-state growth companies.
 VentureClash seeks to attract companies to Connecticut.
 Jessica creates program content, processes and materials and leads global recruiting efforts to enlist candidates for the annual competition.